 1. Drones boost the pre and post-event evaluation time

-Drones cut down the total inspection time for multiple acres of assets to mere hours rather than days. ideaForge’s robust and military-ready drones have the added advantage of flying faster, longer and better than the rest.
+Drones cut down the total inspection time for multiple acres of assets to mere hours from several days or weeks. ideaForge’s robust and military-ready drones have the added advantage of flying faster, longer and better than the rest.
 This means that they can cover greater distances with better control and, yet, total automation if required.

 The drones are equipped with high-end image or data capturing payloads like HD cameras with multi-zoom capabilities, infrared or thermal imaging, etc. The drones designed and perfected by ideaForge can have dual payloads for multi-faceted analytics in the same flight.
 They can cover even hard-to-reach areas or heights for a deep and quick assessment of all sections of the asset.